Omudhome Ogbru, PharmD

 PREGNANCY: The Centers for Disease Control (CDC) states that pregnancy is not a contraindication for use of zanamivir in pregnant women because the benefits outweigh the risks.

-SIDE EFFECTS: The most frequent side effects are headaches, diarrhea, nausea, cough, vomiting and dizziness.
+SIDE EFFECTS: The most frequent side effects are headaches, diarrhea, nausea, cough, vomiting, disturbance in temperature regulation, and dizziness.
 Sinusitis, ear, nose, and throat infections may occur.
-Skin reactions, allergic reactions, bronchospasm, and behavioral disturbances have been reported.
+Skin reactions, muscle or joint pain, allergic reactions, bronchospasm, and behavioral disturbances have been reported.
 Patients with respiratory diseases may experience breathing problems when treated with zanamivir due to irritation of the breathing tubes by the particles from the inhaler.
 If breathing problems occur, zanamivir should be discontinued.
 Patients who have asthma or other breathing problems that make them sensitive to inhaled particles should have a fast acting, inhaled bronchodilator available to treat any breathing problem that may occur when zanamivir is used.

 Report Problems to the Food and Drug Administration